StudentsCouncilCRCE/fragmag/content/be_prod/glen.md

 image: ./images/glen.webp
 endpoint: glen
 name: Glen D’Silva
-line: The only assignment I turned in on time
+line: "The only assignment I turned in on time"
 ---